agn453/cpm3/README.md

 watch for error messages yourself, and stop the build if you see one.

 When either ```gencom.com``` or ```minhlp.com``` are being run, you may see a "corrupt FCB" message.
-This is caused by them closing a file it didn't open, and you may safely ignore these messages.
+This is caused by them closing a file they didn't open, and you may safely ignore these messages.

 The build date is stored in five files: